-Minimum Tax.
-The Internal Revenue Code of 1986, as amended, imposes an alternative minimum tax at a rate of 20% on a base of regular taxable income plus certain tax preferences, referred to as "alternative minimum taxable income."
-The alternative minimum tax is payable to the extent alternative minimum taxable income is in excess of an exemption amount.
-Net operating losses can, in general, offset no more than 90% of alternative minimum taxable income.
-Certain payments of alternative minimum tax may be used as credits against regular tax liabilities in future years.
-At December 31, 2016 and 2015, Territorial Bancorp Inc. had no alternative minimum tax credit carryforward.
+Alternative Minimum Tax.
+Prior to January 1, 2018, the Internal Revenue Code imposes an alternative minimum tax (AMT) at a rate of 20% on a base of regular taxable income plus certain tax preferences, which we refer to as "alternative minimum taxable income."
+The AMT is payable to the extent such alternative minimum taxable income is in excess of an exemption amount and the AMT exceeds the regular income tax.
+Net operating losses can offset no more than 90% of alternative minimum taxable income.
+Certain AMT payments may be used as credits against regular tax liabilities in future years.
+Effective January 1, 2018, the corporate AMT is repealed.
+At December 31, 2017, the Company did not have any AMT payments available to carry forward to future periods.

 Net Operating Loss Carryovers.
-A financial institution may carry back net operating losses to the preceding two taxable years and forward to the succeeding 20 taxable years.
-At December 31, 2016 and 2015, Territorial Savings Bank had no net operating loss carryforward for federal income tax purposes.
+Prior to January 1, 2018, subject to certain limitations, a company may carry back net operating losses to the preceding two taxable years and forward to the succeeding 20 taxable years.
+For net operating losses generated beginning January 1, 2018, there are no carry backs allowed and an unlimited carry forward period.
+At December 31, 2017, the Company did not have any net operating loss carry forwards for federal income tax purposes.